BlueByteSystemsInc/PDMShell/src/DELETE.md

 ---
-description: The DELETE command is used to delete files or directories from the PDM system.
-It supports various parameters to specify the target files or directories, including file paths, directory paths, search queries, and IDs.
-The command also supports recursive deletion for directories.
+description: Deletes one file, one folder, or multiple files found by search.
 title: DELETE Command Documentation | PDMShell | SOLIDWORKS PDM
 ---

  # DELETE Command Documentation

 ## DESCRIPTION:
-The `delete` command is used to delete files or directories from the PDM system.
-It supports various parameters to specify the target files or directories, including file paths, directory paths, search queries, and IDs.
-The command also supports recursive deletion for directories.
+The `delete` command deletes one file, one folder, or multiple files found by search.
+It supports target selection by file path, directory path, search query, or ID.

 ## SYNTAX:
 ```bash